streaver/vue-preferences/README.md

   }
 ```

-or without `defaultValue`, no need to pass `optional` object in this case
+or without `defaultValue`, no need to pass an `options` object in this case

 ```js
   computed: {